Skip to main content

 During international exchanges, the student:

-• He remains registered at AMU
+• Remains enrolled at AMU

 Specific Erasmus + grant

-+ 3 months of study mobility (L3)
++ 3 months study mobility (L3)

-+ 3 months of internship mobility (L3)
++ 3 months internship mobility (L3)

 When a student participates in the Erasmus + program:

-• He/she remains registered at AMU
+• They remain enrolled at AMU

 International Relations Department